Gabegi/high-performance-api-dotnet/README.md

 - Teams optimizing existing .NET applications
 - Anyone learning performance engineering in .NET

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements, please open an issue or submit a pull request.

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with a clear message.
+4. Push your changes to your fork.
+5. Open a pull request to the main repository.

 ## Architecture

 This project follows a **Vertical Slice Architecture** with the primary objective of achieving **highest performance**.

+## Project Structure

+The project is organized into the following directories:

+-   `ApexShop.API`: The main API project, containing the endpoints and `Program.cs`.
+-   `ApexShop.Application`: Contains the application logic, such as services and DTOs.
+-   `ApexShop.Domain`: Contains the domain entities and interfaces.
+-   `ApexShop.Infrastructure`: Contains the infrastructure code, such as the `DbContext`, repositories, and database seeding.
+-   `ApexShop.Benchmarks.Micro`: Contains the micro-benchmarks for the API.
+-   `ApexShop.LoadTests`: Contains the load tests for the API.

 ## Infrastructure